Chapter 8-200

 These federally-negotiated rate agreements, which are usually effective for a period of one to five years, contain indirect cost rates to be used for organized research, instruction, other sponsored activities, and other institutional activities as well as any escalations of these rates (Federally-Negotiated Rates).
 Though its federally-negotiated rates yield less recovery than the actual full-cost recovery, the University considers our federally-negotiated rate a proxy for full cost recovery.

 All federal awarding agencies are required to use the rates outlined in a federally-negotiated rate agreement.
-However, in special circumstances, they “may use a rate different from the negotiated rate for a class of Federal awards or a single Federal award only when required by Federal statute or regulation, or when approved by a Federal awarding agency head or delegate,” per 2 CFR § 200.414.
+However, in special circumstances, they “may use a rate different from the negotiated rate for either a class of Federal awards or a single Federal award only when required by Federal statute or regulation, or when approved by the awarding Federal in accordance with paragraph (c)(3) of this section,” per 2 CFR § 200.414.

 8-210 Cognizant Agency for Indirect Costs

 To put a federal rate agreement in place, the University must negotiate with its cognizant agency.
-A “cognizant agency for indirect costs” is “the Federal agency responsible for reviewing, negotiating, and approving cost allocation plans or indirect cost proposals developed under this part on behalf of all Federal agencies.
+A “cognizant agency for indirect costs” is “the Federal agency responsible for reviewing, negotiating and approving cost allocation plans or indirect cost proposals on behalf of all Federal agencies.
 The cognizant agency for indirect cost is not necessarily the same as the cognizant agency for audit.”
-2 CFR § 200, Appendix III.C.11.
+2 CFR § 200.1

-For most institutions of higher education, cost negotiation cognizance is generally assigned to either the Department of Health and Human Services (DHHS) or the Department of Defense Office of Naval Research (ONR), based on which agency provides the most funding to the educational institution.
-DHHS is the University’s cognizant agency.
+For most IHEs, cost negotiation cognizance is generally assigned to either the Department of Health and Human Services (DHHS) or the Department of Defense Office of Naval Research (ONR), based on which agency provides the most funding to the educational institution.
+DHHS is the University of California’s cognizant agency.

 In coordination with the Office of the President, F&A rates are prepared and negotiated by a campus, or if requested by a particular campus, UCOP Costing Policy and Analysis can prepare the proposal and negotiate indirect cost rates with DHHS on behalf of the campus.
 After submission of the indirect cost proposal and negotiation with DHHS for a particular campus, DHHS offers a Rate Agreement signed by an authorized DHHS representative.
 The Rate Agreement must then be approved and signed by the Executive Vice President - Chief Financial Officer.
 The fully executed agreement is returned to the cognizant agency and a copy of this Rate Agreement is returned to the campus.